rtyley/time-treasure/README.md

 #### External interface exposed by Treasure Safe

 * Passphrase input: 4x4 keypad with light-up keys labelled with the 8 adjectives and 8 nouns.
-The KeyBow 2040 is pretty awesome for this.
+Should be positioned so that children can easily read the labels on the keys and enter passphrases.
+The [KeyBow 2040](https://shop.pimoroni.com/products/keybow-2040?variant=32399559589971) is pretty awesome for this.
 * Progress indicator: 6 lights that start red, then incrementally turn green with the entry of each correct passphrase
 * A sealed door or drawer with a motorised opening mechanism that allows access to the treasure when enough correct passphrases have been entered.

+#### Construction of Treasure Safe

+The container and the mechanism mostly implemented in Lego.
+It must be possible to secure this to a tree branch so that the device can not be moved.
+It may be necessary to enclose the device in a partial case if Lego is too delicate/easy to disassemble.

+The Keypad should be mounted securely on the surface of the safe.